 9. Show them what you're worth

-If their offer isn't on par with what similar roles pay based on the data you gathered, then bring that up—plus any evidence the salary is on the lower end of what's fair.
-Remind them of ways you're valuable, whether it's a long tenure in the industry, experience, relationships with prospective clients, or deep knowledge of a program the team is starting to use.
+If their offer isn't on par with similar pay based on the data you gathered, then bring that up—plus any supporting evidence the salary is on the lower end of what's fair.
+Remind them of ways you're valuable, whether it's a long tenure in the industry, experience, relationships with prospective clients, or deep knowledge of a program the team is beginning to use.

 10. Be patient

 It may be unlikely that the person you're talking to can authorize a better offer on the spot.
-Once you've made your case and they've agreed to take your request to the person with the authority to approve it, thank them for hearing you out.
-Also, restate your interest in the position and the company and then let them know you look forward to hearing from them.
+Once you've made your case and they've agreed to take your request to the person with authority to approve it, thank them for considering being flexible with their offer.
+Also, restate your interest in the position and the company and then let them know you look forward to hearing back from them.
 Then, wait.
 If anything about your situation changes.
-For example, if another company makes you a better offer, then let this employer know.
-Otherwise, give them time to get back to you.
+For example, if another company makes you a better offer, then let that employer know.
+Otherwise, give them time to respond to you.